Tutorial: Set up SQL Data Sync between databases in Azure SQL Database and SQL Server

 Why do I get a firewall error when the Sync job is provisioning my Azure database?

 Congratulations.
-You've created a sync group that includes both a SQL Database instance and a SQL Server database.
+You've created a sync group that includes both an Azure SQL database and a SQL Server database.

 For more info about SQL Data Sync, see: